Exploring the Psychology of Shared Emotion

 Fear of Emotion

-Simone Marie wrote, “but, sometimes, in our attempts to not give in to our emotions, we go too far: we run from them or suppress them — even if that harms us in the long run.
-Although there are many reasons we might suppress our emotions, one of them is that we are afraid of our emotions” (2022).
-We internalize emotions previously ridiculed and shamed.
-Our relationship with emotion becomes broken and chaotic.
-Our fear of emotion then interferes with smooth sharing of emotion.
-Creating a chaotic break in relationship bonds.
+“But, sometimes, in our attempts to not give in to our emotions, we go too far: we run from them or suppress them — even if that harms us in the long run.
+Although there are many reasons we might suppress our emotions, one of them is that we are afraid of our emotions” (Marie, 2022).

 Our individual fear of emotion then prevents others from sharing our emotions as well as impedes our ability to share emotion with others.
 As we embrace our own emotional state, we more easily share those states with a loving other.